thanos-io/thanos/docs/proposals/201812_thanos-remote-receive.md

 This component is only recommended for uses, where pushing is the only viable solution, for example analytics use cases or cases where the data ingestion must be client initiated, for example a software as a service type environments.

 This component is not recommended in order to achieve a global view of data of a single tenant, for those cases the sidecar based approach with layered Thanos queriers is recommended.
 Also users are asked to note the [various pros and cons of pushing metrics](https://docs.google.com/document/d/1H47v7WfyKkSLMrR8_iku6u9VB73WrVzBHb2SB6dL9_g/edit#heading=h.2v27snv0lsur).
+Multi tenancy may also be achievable if ingestion is not user controlled, as then enforcing of labels, for example using the [prom-label-proxy](https://github.com/openshift/prom-label-proxy) (please thoroughly understand the mechanism if intending to employ this mechanism, as wrong configuration could leak data).

 ## Technical summary of Thanos receiver component